News Disability Royal Commission final report – a summary

 Disability Royal Commission final report – a summary

-Last week, the Disability Royal Commission released its final report, a significant milestone in acknowledging and giving voice to the issues faced by people with disability in Australia.
+The Disability Royal Commission released its final report, a significant milestone in acknowledging and giving voice to the issues faced by people with disability in Australia.

 This report sheds light on the profound challenges and injustices experienced by people with disability, offering a comprehensive overview of the findings and recommendations, making 222 recommendations about what changes are needed.